 DSA (Dynamic Search Ads) Negatives Keyword Tips

 DSA does not use match types- and therefore the equivalent to standard broad match.
 Using DSA without RLSA can get some very wide and sometimes totally irrelevant searches.
 As with using the default broad match, more exact match negatives are required when using DSA.
-Sometimes single word exact match negatives are required.
+Sometimes both single word broad match negatives and multiple word exact match negative keywords are required.
 Check out the search terms report and make sure that budget is not being wasted without exact match negatives.

 Google Display Network Negatives.